Pioneering Women in STEM

 • Be liable to pay tuition fees to Swedish universities.
 Find out if you are liable for tuition fees here.

 • Have paid the application fee for master’s programmes on time.
 The payment is made to University Admissions.
+Find all the key dates here.

 For any questions or inquiries related to your university application, tuition fees or admittance, please contact University Admissions.